IronBranded/CAD---Breach-Cost-Simulator/README.md

 <em>* This simulator is a financial modeling tool intended for educational and risk-awareness purposes only ! *</em>

 Estimated figures are based on 2025-2026 Canadian industry benchmarks.
-Actual incident costs vary based on
+Actual incident costs may significantly vary based on
 <strong>insurance coverage</strong>, <strong>technical response speed</strong>, <strong>data type</strong>, and <strong>service rates</strong>. </small> </p> </div>

 </div>

 ---
 ## Executive Overview
-In the current threat landscape, a "breach" is more than just downtime, it is a complex financial event.
+In the current threat landscape, a "breach" is more than just downtime, it is a multi-level financial event.
 As an IR Analyst, I developed this simulator to help organizations visualize the hidden costs of a compromise.

 ### Key Calculation Vectors:
 * **Incident Scenarios:** Ransomware (Double Extortion), BEC, Data Leaks, and Insider Threats.